 Good design is in the details, as they say, and great architectural design details are often site-specific, responding to local contexts and regional conditions.
 In places like the Pacific Northwest where rain is a defining factor of everyday life, designing for drainage is naturally essential but it also represents an opportunity to get creative.
 And one way to do that is with a kind of drain pipe alternative called a “rain chain.”

 Rain chains have a long history in Japan and have made their way around the world over time — essentially, they help guide water down off the sides of buildings without the use of pipes.
 In some places, chains are cheaper or more easily obtained than modern machined downspouts.
 More sophisticated versions can feature sets of cups linked vertically, turning drainage into a visual and auditory experience while also slowing water down (to help reduce erosion below).
 They also can’t get clogged by ice in areas with cold winters like pipes.

 “Perhaps the most difficult part of rain chain ownership, if there is one, is settling on a design,” writes Matt Hickman of MNN.
-“At their most simple, rain chains consist of a strand of traditional chains or large loops but can also incorporate a touch of whimsy with cups/funnels in the shape of things like watering cans, flowers and umbrellas.
+“At their most simple, rain chains consist of a strand of traditional chains or large loops but can also incorporate a touch of whimsy with cups or funnels in the shape of things like watering cans, flowers and umbrellas.
 And in addition to copper, you can find rain chains made from materials like stainless steel or bamboo.”
 It all depends on the desired look.

 In a way, it’s not really a question of showing or concealing drainage — conventional downspouts are visible as well, even if designed to blend in through material or color choices.
 Instead, it comes down to a question of what the process is going to look like.
 Functionally, downspout systems necessitate strange contortions, bending back in from roof-edge gutters to run down the sides of buildings, then jutting back out again to get water away from those same structures.
 In the end, they can wind up looking more prominent than hidden — for better or worse, they are the architectural equivalent of suit piping.